joacand/ECScape/README.md

 ## Gameplay

-🖼️ Evidently, stunning graphics weren’t the goal with the project.
+🖼️ Evidently, stunning graphics isn't the primary goal of the project.

 ![Gameplay](./Examples/gameplay.gif)